-Applies to clothing, accessories, footwear and some sports supplies, including uniforms.
-Diapers and some other pre-school supplies are included.
+Applies to clothing, accessories, footwear and some sports accessories (excluding uniforms and pads).
+Diapers and some other baby items are included.

 Applies to all "tangible personal property, other than vehicles and meals...provided the property is not for use in a business, trade or profession."

 Includes clothing and footwear up to $100 each, but not such accessories as handbags, jewelry, etc. Click on the link above for a complete list of exempt and taxable items.